 What can education learn from the arts about the practice of education?
 Elliot W. Eisner argues that the distinctive forms of thinking needed to create artistically crafted work are relevant not only to what students do, they are relevant to virtually all aspects of what we do, from the design of curricula, to the practice of teaching, to the features of the environment in which students and teachers live.
 [Originally given as the John Dewey Lecture for 2002, Stanford University.]

-How to cite this article: Smith, M. K. (2005) ‘Elliot W. Eisner, connoisseurship, criticism and the art of education’, the encyclopaedia of informal education, www.infed.org/thinkers/eisner.htm.
+How to cite this article: Smith, M. K. (2005) ‘Elliot W. Eisner, connoisseurship, criticism and the art of education’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/eisner.htm.

 © Mark K. Smith 2005